 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Vitamin supplement: Alcohol can make it hard for your body to absorb enough vitamin B1.
+- Vitamin supplements such as B1 may be needed.
+Alcohol can make it hard for your body to absorb enough vitamin B1.
 You may be given vitamin B1 if you have low levels.
-It is also given to prevent alcohol related brain damage.
-You may also need other vitamin supplements.
+It is also given to prevent brain damage from alcohol use.

-- Blood and urine tests: Samples of your blood or urine are tested for alcohol.
+- Blood and urine samples are tested for alcohol.
 Tests can also show signs of liver, kidney, or heart damage caused by alcohol.
-You may need to have these tests more than once.
+You may need to have these tests more than one time.

-- EKG: This test records the electrical activity of your heart.
+- An ECG records the electrical activity of your heart.
 It will be used to check for damage or problems caused by alcohol.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your brain.
-The pictures may show damage caused by alcohol abuse.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- CT scan pictures of your brain may show damage caused by alcohol abuse.
+You may be given contrast liquids before the pictures are taken.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Brief intervention therapy: A caregiver meets with you to discuss ways to control your risky behaviors, such as drinking and driving.
-This therapy also helps you set goals to decrease the amount of alcohol you drink.
+- Brief intervention therapy means a healthcare provider helps you set goals to decrease the amount of alcohol you drink.

-- Detoxification: Your caregiver may need to put you in an alcohol detoxification program.
-This is done to flush out the toxic residues of alcohol present in your body.
+- Detoxification may be recommended by your healthcare provider.
+This is a program used to flush alcohol from your body.
 During detox, medicines are given to help prevent withdrawal symptoms when you stop drinking alcohol.
-As you improve, your caregiver may slowly change how much detox medicines you are given.
+As you improve, your healthcare provider may slowly change how much detox medicine you are given.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.